nitindermohan/oak-new-docs/content/docs/manuals/flops-addon/flops-project-workflow/stages/stages-2-and-3-FL-building-fl-actors.md

 {{< callout context="tip" title="*To build or not to build?*" icon="outline/hammer" >}}
   Stage 2 is a distinct because:
-  - Deciding if new images need to be build requires querying the remote ML Git repository as well as the FLOps image registry.
+  - Deciding if new images need to be built requires querying the remote ML Git repository and the FLOps image registry.
-  - The image builder service can only run on worker nodes with the `image-builder` addon enabled.
+  - The image-builder service can only run on worker nodes with the `image-builder` addon enabled.
   - Deploying the large image builder service *(pulled size ~3GB)* can take time.
 {{< /callout >}}

 ## Stage 3: FL-Actors Image Build

-In stage 3 the deployed image-builder service builds the requested images for the learner and aggregator services.
+In stage 3, the deployed image-builder service builds the requested images for the learner and aggregator services.

 {{< callout context="danger" title="Critical" icon="outline/alert-octagon" >}}
-  Building (multi-platform) images for ML/FL dynamically based on flexible user-provided repositories is a delicate and error prone business.
+  Building (multi-platform) images for ML/FL dynamically based on flexible user-provided repositories is a delicate and error-prone business.

-  Building images can take up a significant part of the entire project duration - especially if training itself is lightweight *(fast / few rounds)*.
+  Building images can take up a significant part of the entire project duration - especially if the training configuration is lightweight *(fast / few rounds)*.

   ---